SuperSmayMCM/VoicemailEmailBot/README.md

 - sender_address: The address to send your emails from
 - recipient_domain: The default domain to send emails to if a configured address doesn't have a domain
 - support_email: The email address to be included in emails as a support address
+- error_notification_email: An email is sent to this address when something goes wrong.
+Hypothetically.

 ### WEB
 - user: The username of the configuration webpage